 No matter what skin type you may have, Vitamin C is one of the most impactful ingredients you can incorporate into your daily skincare routine.
 Whether you’re looking for an all-over boost of radiance, a strong defense against sun damage, or a powerful brightener for dark spots, vitamin C can help you effectively achieve all these skin goals, and more.

 In this guide, we share everything you need to know to become an expert in this superstar ingredient.
-We’ve even included a breakdown of our two vitamin C-centered formulas, explaining how they differ and how you can incorporate both into your daily routine.
+We’ve even included a breakdown of our three vitamin C-centered formulas, explaining how they differ and how you can incorporate both into your daily routine.

-What does vitamin C do for your skin?
-Vitamin C is a powerful antioxidant that can fight free radicals, visibly brighten, reduce the appearance of hyperpigmentation, and boost the skin’s firmness by jumpstarting collagen production.
+When used in skincare, Vitamin C is a powerful antioxidant that can fight free radicals, visibly brighten, reduce the appearance of hyperpigmentation, and boost the skin’s firmness by jumpstarting collagen production.

 You can spot vitamin C on an ingredient label in a few different forms.
 It may be listed as any of these: magnesium ascorbyl phosphate, L-ascorbic acid, tetrahexyldecyl ascorbate, ascorbyl palmitate, ascorbyl glucosamine, and ascorbyl tetraisopalmitate.
 (More on the forms we use in our formulas below.)